Grenadier: Grenadier regiments

+Grenadier divisions

+In the nineteenth century, France had the Oudinot Grenadier Division and the Russian army had grenadier divisions such as the Caucasus Grenadier Division.
+During World War II, the Polish army had the 1st Grenadier Division, and the German military had several grenadier and panzergrenadier divisions.

 World War I and beyond

-In 1914 the Imperial German and Russian Armies still included a number of grenadier regiments.
-In the Russian Army these comprised the Grenadier Guards Regiment (L-G Grenadierski Polk) as well as the Grenadier Corps of sixteen regiments (plus an independent reinforced company of Palace Grenadiers, guarding the St. Petersburg Imperial residences).
+In 1914, the Imperial German and Russian Armies still included a number of grenadier regiments.
+In the Russian Army, these comprised the Grenadier Guards Regiment (L-G Grenadierski Polk) as well as the Grenadier Corps of sixteen regiments.
+Finally a reinforced company of distinguished veterans, designated as Palace Grenadiers, was retained for ceremonial purposes, guarding the St. Petersburg Imperial residences and various monuments.

 Five regiments of the Prussian Guard were designated as Garde-Grenadiers and there were an additional fourteen regiment of grenadiers amongst the line infantry of the German Empire.
-In both the Russian and German armies the grenadier regiments were considered as a historic elite; distinguished by features such as plumed helmets in full dress, distinctive facings (yellow for all Russian grenadiers) or special braiding.
-Their role and training however no longer differed from that of the rest of the infantry.
+In both the Russian and German armies, the grenadier regiments were considered as a historic elite; distinguished by features such as plumed helmets in full dress, distinctive facings (yellow for all Russian grenadiers) or special braiding.
+Their role and training, however, no longer differed from that of the rest of the infantry.

 Today, regiments using the name grenadiers are effectively indistinguishable from other infantry, especially when hand grenades, RPGs, and other types of explosive arms have become standard-issue weaponry; however, such regiments retain at least the tradition of their elite past.
-Grenadier can also refer to soldiers utilizing grenade launchers, including those mounted on rifles.
-During World War I a proposal to designate specialist grenade launching units in the British Army as grenadiers was vetoed by the Grenadier Guards who considered that they now had exclusive rights to the ancient distinction, and the term "bomber" was substituted.
+Grenadier can also refer to soldiers using grenade launchers, including those mounted on rifles.
+During World War I a proposal to designate specialist grenade launching units in the British Army as grenadiers was vetoed by the Grenadier Guards, who considered that they now had exclusive rights to the ancient distinction, and the term "bomber" was substituted.

 During World War I, German troops referred to as assault pioneers, who were early combat engineers or sappers and stormtroopers began using two types of hand grenades in trench warfare operations against the French to clear opposing trenches of troops.
 The more effective of the two was the so-called "potato masher" Stielhandgranate, which were stick grenades.